Belarus: Trade

+Employment

-The labor force consists of more than four million people, among whom women hold slightly more jobs than men.
-In 2005, nearly a quarter of the population was employed by industrial factories.
+The labor force consists of more than 4 million people, of whom women are slightly more than men.
+In 2005, nearly a quarter of the population was employed in industrial factories.
 Employment is also high in agriculture, manufacturing sales, trading goods, and education.
-The unemployment rate, according to government statistics, was 1.5% in 2005.
-There were 679,000 unemployed Belarusians, two-thirds of whom were women.
-The unemployment rate has been in decline since 2003, and the overall rate of employment is the highest since statistics were first compiled in 1995.
+The unemployment rate was 1.5% in 2005, according to government statistics.
+There were 679,000 unemployed Belarusians, of whom two-thirds were women.
+The unemployment rate has been declining since 2003, and the overall rate of employment is the highest since statistics were first compiled in 1995.

+Currency

 The currency of Belarus is the Belarusian ruble.
 The currency was introduced in May 1992 to replace the Soviet ruble and it has undergone redenomination twice since then.
 The first coins of the Republic of Belarus were issued on 27 December 1996.
 The ruble was reintroduced with new values in 2000 and has been in use ever since.
-As part of the Union of Russia and Belarus, both states have discussed using a single currency along the same lines as the Euro.
+In 2007, The National Bank of Belarus abandoned pegging the Belarusian ruble to the Russian ruble.
+As part of the Union of Russia and Belarus, the two states have discussed using a single currency analogous to the Euro.
 This led to a proposal that the Belarusian ruble be discontinued in favor of the Russian ruble (RUB), starting as early as 1 January 2008.
-The National Bank of Belarus abandoned pegging the Belarusian ruble to the Russian rouble in August 2007.

 On 23 May 2011, the ruble depreciated 56% against the United States dollar.
 The depreciation was even steeper on the black market and financial collapse seemed imminent as citizens rushed to exchange their rubles for dollars, euros, durable goods, and canned goods.
-On 1 June 2011, Belarus requested an economic rescue package from the International Monetary Fund.Belarus Appeals To IMF For $8bln Rescue Loan.
-Associated Press, 1 June 2011; retrieved 2 June 2011 A new currency, the new Belarusian ruble (ISO 4217 code: BYN) was introduced in July 2016, replacing the Belarusian ruble in a rate of 1:10,000 (10,000 old ruble = 1 new ruble).
-From 1 July until 31 December 2016, the old and new currencies were in parallel circulation and series 2000 notes and coins can be exchanged for series 2009 from 1 January 2017 to 31 December 2021.
+On 1 June 2011, Belarus requested an economic rescue package from the International Monetary Fund.
+A new currency, the new Belarusian ruble (ISO 4217 code: BYN) was introduced in July 2016, replacing the Belarusian ruble in a rate of 1:10,000 (10,000 old ruble = 1 new ruble).
+From 1 July until 31 December 2016, the old and new currencies were in parallel circulation, and series 2000 notes and coins could be exchanged for series 2009 from 1 January 2017 to 31 December 2021.
 This redenomination can be considered an effort to fight the high inflation rate.
+On 6 October 2022, Lukashenko banned price increases, to combat food inflation.
+In January 2023, Belarus legalized copyright infringement of media and intellectual property created by "unfriendly" foreign nations.

-The banking system of Belarus consists of two levels: Central Bank (National Bank of the Republic of Belarus) and 25 commercial banks.
+The banking system of Belarus consists of two levels: the Central Bank (National Bank of the Republic of Belarus) and 25 commercial banks.

+Free economic zones

+Belarus has established six free economic zones to encourage investment and development.
+The zones are: